digitalmacgyver/vedit/README.rst

     window.render()
     log.info( "Pan output file at: %s" % ( pan_output ) )

-.. _`Example 3`:
-Example 2: Put two videos next to each other
+Example 3: Put two videos next to each other
 ----------
 ::